Stevenp115/markov-chain-strategy/README.md

 * [NumPy](https://numpy.org/)

 ## Usage
-To find the Markov Chain for a given `ticker`, then we can do the following:
+To find the Markov Chain transition matrix for a given `ticker`, then we can do the following:
 ```python
 from markov_test import markov